-Canid Behaviour Research Lab (Simon Gadbois, PhD)
+Canid and Reptile Behaviour and Olfaction Lab (Simon Gadbois, PhD)

 We are currently working on a number of biomedical projects.
 Only the ones that are ongoing or have been published will be described here (please contact us for DOI links to published articles).

 - Stress detection: More details to come soon; ongoing and expanding.

 Elizabeth Cummings (paediatric endocrinologist at the IWK), Elizabeth McLaughlin (paediatric health psychologist at the IWK) and myself are involved in a research program for Hypoglycaemia Detection Canines for youth with Type I diabetes.
 Catherine Reeve, PhD, was the graduate student associated with this project (phase 1).
 The long term project will include at least three phases:

 - Phase 1: Determine experimentally if dogs can detect/discriminate hypoglycaemia from normoglycemia and hyperglycaemia in vitro.

 - Phase 2: Determine experimentally if dogs can detect/discriminate hypoglycaemia from normoglycemia and hyperglycaemia in vivo, and train appropriate “alert” responses in these dogs.

 - Phase 3: Determine the potential volatiles identified by dogs during an hypoglycaemic event, and, if possible, identify the time-frame of the release of the volatiles.